The Château Laurier, a prominent Ottawa landmark since 1912, is clearly a special place.

 Until a design is produced that meets these criteria, any Château Laurier expansion project should not be permitted.

-Read Heritage Ottawa's initial statement regarding the proposed addition the Château Laurier here.
+Read Heritage Ottawa's initial statement of September 2017 regarding the proposed addition the Château Laurier here.